 CACHE-TABLE-QUERIES-DEFAULT - Specifies the default behaviour for caching of attribute types.

-Variable cache-table-queries
+Variable

-A valid argument to the action parameter of cache-table-queries, i.e. one of T, NIL, cache-table-queries table &key action database =>
+A valid argument to the action parameter of cache-table-queries, i.e. one of T, NIL, :flush.

-Specifies the default behaivour for caching of attribute types.
+Specifies the default behaviour for caching of attribute types.
 Meaningful values are T, NIL and :flush as described for the action argument to cache-table-queries.